 The total number of participants (dial-out and dial-in) is limited to the number of the audio conference ports available on the system.

 Screen scraping is encoding each pixel on a desktop and transmitting those pixels to the far end computer.
-The NMC uses screen scraping during ‘desktop sharing’.
+The USN uses screen scraping during ‘desktop sharing’.

 Approximately 100 Kilo Bits per second per participant.